-Interior is meeting goals to reduce direct and indirect greenhouse gas emissions; decrease energy use per square foot; decrease potable water use per square foot; decrease fleet petroleum use; and, increase renewable energy use.
+Interior is meeting goals to reduce greenhouse gas emissions; decrease energy use; increase renewable energy use; decrease potable water use; and decrease fleet petroleum use:

 - Greenhouse gas emissions: Reduced scope 1 and 2 greenhouse gas emissions by 18.8 percent compared to 2008 and reduced scope 3 greenhouse gas emissions by 22.7 percent compared to 2008.

 - Energy use: Reduced energy intensity by 33 percent compared to 2003.